-U.S. Bureau of the Year 2000-Census Actual Population Wisconsin Department of Administration Estimates
+\ U.S. Bureau of the Census Actual Population

 Source: U.S. Bureau of the Census and Demographic Services Center of the Wisconsin Department of Administration

 Southeastern Wisconsin Regional Planning Commission (SEWRPC) Forecasts

 SEWRPC has prepared its own population forecasts -- to the year 2035 -- for use in its regional planning efforts, as documented in Planning Report No. 48 titled A Regional Land Use Plan for Southeastern Wisconsin--2035 (Waukesha, WI: SEWRPC, June 2006).
 These SEWRPC-prepared forecasts for the year 2035 have been termed "Sewered Population 2035 Recommended Plan" and "Sewered Population High-Growth Scenario.